 Yoga is also a physical form of full consciousness because it asks you to focus on the present moment.
-Moreover, yoga is usually practised within a group, which means that you find yourself surrounded by relaxed people with healthy lifestyles.
+Moreover, yoga is usually practiced within a group, which means that you find yourself surrounded by relaxed people with healthy lifestyles.
 Thanks to its combination of several activities that help to combat stress, yoga becomes is an excellent anti-stress tool.

 Spending time in nature, watching a sunset, observing the sea or the mountains, sitting in a park, taking a walk in a forest or even just spending a few minutes looking out the window offers us the opportunity to rest and recharge our batteries.
-This idea is at the heart of the Kaplan’s attention restoration theory.
+This idea is at the heart of Kaplan’s attention restoration theory.

-This theory was developed and popularised by Stephen and Rachel Kaplan at the end of the 1980s and at the beginning of the 1990s, a period characterised by numerous technological advances and a rapid growth in forms of electronic entertainment.
+This theory was developed and popularised by Stephen and Rachel Kaplan at the end of the 1980s and at the beginning of the 1990s, a period characterized by numerous technological advances and a rapid growth in forms of electronic entertainment.

 Since then, many studies have confirmed this theory.
 So, go out and take a walk in nature at least once a week; this will be extremely beneficial for your psychological balance.